Santaliii/StreamMonitor/README.md

 ## Additional info

 - If you close a stream that the program opened, it will not open it again until the stream goes offline for at least `` INTERVAL_TIME_IN_MILLSECONDS ``

+- If the forever process fails twice (Most likely caused by an invalid ``twitchUsername`` entry), it will be terminated and must be launched again.